Richard Hazeldine, Chairman, British Society of Baking

 Having left school wanting to be a baker and confectioner, 40 years later the industry has served Paul well, moving from old-fashioned day release to bakery school, to building a career in the industry, through to the supply base of ingredients and premixes for bakeries and food manufacturers.
 Paul believes there are great opportunities in the food and baking industries for individuals to fulfil their dreams and become successful, as many members of the BSB have done.
 He feels that there is something for everyone in the food industry and is happy that his current role with Romix Foods allows him to meet like-minded people who have a passion for our industry and want to pass on their experience.
 This also gives him an opportunity to give something back to the next generation of bakers, technical staff and commercial people.

-For the past 25 years, David has been the Managing Director of The London Bread & Cake Co Ltd, which is London’s largest independent wholesale bakery, manufacturing a range of 400 products on 365 days a year, and supplying them to nearly 1,000 customers within the South East of England.
+David was then Managing Director of The London Bread & Cake Co Ltd for over 25 years, which was London’s largest independent wholesale bakery, manufacturing a range of 400 products on 365 days a year, and supplying them to nearly 1,000 customers within the South East of England.
+He sold this business in 2019 and set up The London Baking Company Limited, which carries out consultancy work and offers investment, for bakers.

 Devon went from Graduate to Lecturer at the National Bakery School, South Bank University.
 He gained a 1st Class BSc Honours Degree in Bakery Technology and Management at the National Bakery School, winning the top student award.
 He is also a Ph.D.
 Graduate and is now a Lecturer at the NBS.